avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 The Classical Biotype and the El Tor Biotype
 --------------------------------------------

-In 1905 the microbiologist Emil Gotschlich described  *V. cholerae* that had a different set of biochemical characteristics, or 'biotype' than had been previously observed for *V. cholerae* (reviewed in `Hu et al 2016`_).
+In 1905 a doctor named Felix Gotschlich described  *V. cholerae* that had a different set of biochemical characteristics, or 'biotype' than had been previously observed for *V. cholerae* (reviewed in `Hu et al 2016`_; `Chastel 2007`_).
 This novel biotype was first seen in the El Tor Quarantine Station in Egypt, and so the new biotype of *V. cholerae* was named the '**El Tor biotype**', to distinguish it from earlier *V. cholerae* isolates, which were described as having the '**Classical biotype**'.
 These biotypes are based on a particular set of laboratory tests (about four